BauwsLOA/bauwsloa.github.io/README.md

 Auto updates the ranking every hour or on demand with manual 'Fetch' buttons
 1. Press 'Fetch Leaderboards'
 2. Press 'Fetch Regions'
-3. Maximum fetchable pages set to 25, if the character you want to lookup is not showing up then type the RSN in the search bar and hit 'Lookup', it will then specifically fetch that player's data
+3. Maximum fetchable players is 500, if the character you want to lookup is not showing up then type the RSN in the search bar and hit 'Lookup', it will then specifically fetch that player's data

    ~ Auto updater is set to run hourly via GitHub ~